Marika Humphreys: Early career

 Humphreys & Lanning paired following a national partner search event or “mix and match” in early 1989.

 The young couple benefitted from sponsorship by the ice drink company Slush Puppie.
-Coached by James Young they took the 1989 British Junior Championship title at just 12 and 16 respectively.
+They were first coached by Ann McGarry at Deeside.
+They then went on to be Coached by James Young they took the 1989 British Junior Championship title at just 12 and 16 respectively.
 Representing GB at the 1990 Junior World Championships in Colorado Springs they placed 12th.

 Old ISU regulations saw the team age up to Senior category when Lanning turned 18 in 1991 with Humphreys just 14 as they competed in their first Senior Championship under the guidance of Betty Callaway.

 In the 1992–93 season, she became the youngest ice dancer ever to win the British senior title, winning at age 15 Justin Lanning.
 They placed 12th at the 1993 European Championships in Helsinki, Finland, and 17th at the 1993 World Championships in Prague, Czech Republic.
 The following season, they took silver behind Jayne Torvill / Christopher Dean and finished 16th at the 1994 World Championships in Chiba, Japan.